paulcoghlan/public/golang.md

 ### Package-level Variables

+During initialisation:

+1. All the constant and variable declarations in the package are evaluated
+2. The `init()` functions are executed

-Package level variables have the same lifetime as the program.
+- Package level variables have the same lifetime as the program.

-Keeping unnecessary pointers to short-lived objects within long-lived objects, especially global variables, will prevent the garbage collector from reclaiming the short-lived objects.
+  - Keeping unnecessary pointers to short-lived objects within long-lived objects, especially global variables, will prevent the garbage collector from reclaiming the short-lived objects. gety

 ## New

-new(T) allocates zeroed storage for a new item of type T and returns its address The zero value of each type may be used without further initialization as composite literal - an expression that creates a new instance each time it is evaluated
+`new(T)` allocates *zeroed* storage for a new item of type T and returns its address The *zero* value of each type may be used *without further initialization* as composite literal - an expression that creates a new instance each time it is evaluated
 It's OK to return the address of a local variable; the storage associated with the variable survives after the function returns

 - `make(T, size, capacity [optional])` serves a purpose different from `new(T)`.
-It creates slices, maps, and channels only, and it returns an initialized (not zeroed) value of type T (not *T)
+It creates slices, maps, and channels only, and it returns an *initialized (not zeroed)* value of type `T` (not `*T`)

 ## Pointers